Anora Group: Denmark

 In 1846, Isidor Henius founded a distillery in Aalborg, but it was not the only one in the city.
 In 1872, Aalborg Privilegerede Spritfabrik became a company by uniting several small distilleries.
-De Danske Spritfabrikker was established by Carl Frederik Tietgen who turned it into a publicly-traded company in 1881, which by 1923 owned all Danish distilleries.
+De Danske Spritfabrikker was established by Carl Frederik Tietgen who turned it into a publicly traded company in 1881, which by 1923 owned all Danish distilleries.
 In the face of the temperance movement, the company was granted a government-sanctioned monopoly on all production which lasted until 1973.
 In 2008, Pernod Ricard bought the Danish company and its brands.
 Arcus bought them from Pernod in 2013.
 By 2015 production was moved to Norway.

 Finland

 In 1888, a yeast plant and distillery were established in Rajamäki.
 After Prohibition in Finland started in 1919, the state acquired it to produce medicinal alcohol as a public utility under the name Valtion Alkoholiliike.
 When prohibition was abolished in 1932, the state established Oy Alkoholiliike Ab to produce and sell legalized alcoholic beverages as a state-owned alcohol monopoly of both production and sales.
 The name was later changed to Alko.
-In 1999, production was spun off into Altia which was partially privatized, while Alko continues to this day as the sole retailer in Finland for beverages with an ABV above 5.5%.
+In 1999, production was spun off into Altia which was partially privatized, while Alko continues to this day as the sole retailer middleman in Finland for beverages with an ABV above 8%.
 In the 2000s, Altia acquired a number of brands of cognac and other distilled spirits in Denmark, Sweden, Latvia, Estonia and France.